yman45/WWmode/README.md

 For DNS records - *-D/--dns*.
 For Trac records - *-K/--trac*.
 For RANCID db - *-R/--rancid*.
+*Some of that can work badly as of now*

 ### Verbose output
 For verbose output to console use *-v/--verbose* up to 2 times.